 As a mother of two children at Ark Burlington Danes, I became a parent governor to help maintain the excellent standard of education and care the school currently offers all pupils.
 My professional background is running businesses in both the commercial and charity sector giving me the skills to be able to monitor and evaluate the school's management, development and finances.
 Within the governing body, I represent the views and interests of parents of children at BDA, and work with staff and the governing body to support this great school in allowing pupils of all ages, backgrounds and abilities to achieve their best.

-Katharina Ladewig (Parent Governor - Primary, Primary Link Governor)
+Katharina Ladewig (Parent Governor, Primary Link Governor, Modern Foreign Languages Link Governor)

 I have extensive experience working in higher education, taking a great interest in ensuring my students/mentees/trainees/staff are inspired by my teaching, mentoring postgraduate students, and most importantly inspiring young minds to pursue careers in science, technology, engineering and medicine (STEM).
 I hold formal tertiary qualifications in Science, Engineering, Higher Education, and Business Management.